rombiezobots/blautorenamer/README.md

 # blautorenamer

-An auto renamer for Blender, available under Item in the Viewport's side panel.
+An auto renamer for Blender, available in the Outliner's header.

-## Rename Selected Objects
+## Keyword renaming
-This is your standard generic object renamer.
-It takes an optional **keyword**, with a fallback to each object's current name.
-You can also let the tool decide what **side** the object is on, or override it with Left, Right or Center.
+This is your standard generic object and collection renamer.
+It takes an optional **keyword**, with a fallback to each selected item's current name.
+You can also let the tool decide what **side** any objects are on (A), or override it with Left (L), Right (R) or Center (C).
 The side tokens, as well as the **object type acronym**, are yours to customize in the **add-on preferences**.

 The new name is copied to the object's data.
 To support shared object data, the **side** token is left out here.